-- A traditional-style corned beef sandwich with the thinly sliced meat piled high and served on rye bread with mustard.
+- A traditional-style corned beef sandwich with thinly sliced meat piled high and served on rye bread with mustard.

 - As an ingredient in a Reuben sandwich.
 I know the spicier pastrami is popular, but I always prefer a corned beef Reuben made with Swiss cheese, sauerkraut, and Russian dressing (another not possible to be kosher use of corned beef).

 - Another favorite deli sandwich of mine: is corned beef and chopped liver on rye bread.

-- Or, I love it thickly sliced for dinner and served warm alongside mashed potatoes and Jeff’s homemade coleslaw.
+- Or, I love it thickly sliced for dinner and served warm alongside mashed potatoes, homemade coleslaw, or tahini roasted cauliflower.